-Approval Bodies approve and audit a CPs metering and billing systems and monitor compliance with the requirements of the Ofcom Metering and Billing Direction.
-At present, there are three Approval Bodies, these are:
+Approval Bodies approve and audit a Communications Provider's metering and billing systems and monitor compliance with the requirements of the Ofcom Metering and Billing Direction.
+At present, there are three Approval Bodies:

-To become an Approval Body, applicants must be accredited by the United Kingdom Accreditation Service to ensure that they meet the international standard EN 45011 to carry out the Metering and Billing Approval Process as defined in the Ofcom Direction.
+To become an Approval Body, applicants must be accredited by the United Kingdom Accreditation Service to ensure that they meet the international standard ISO17065: 2012 to carry out the Metering and Billing Approval Process as defined in the Ofcom Direction.

 To ensure equitable treatment of all Communication Providers within the Scheme and a universal interpretation of the Scheme's requirements, all of the current Approval Bodies belong to the Metering and Billing Approval Bodies' Forum (MABABF).

 To reflect changes in the communications market and experience of operating the Direction, Ofcom reviewed the Direction through consultations in 2013, February 2014 and May 2014.
 A statement setting out our conclusions from the review was published in July 2014.

 Policy Issues: Stephen Green